Albany (AIN)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-We can take a deeper look into Albany’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Albany’s operating margin declined by 22.3 percentage points over the last five years.
+Diving into the nuances of Albany’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, Albany’s operating margin was flat this quarter but declined by 22.2 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, Albany reported adjusted EPS of $0.71, down from $0.80 in the same quarter last year.
-This print missed analysts’ estimates.
-Over the next 12 months, Wall Street expects Albany’s full-year EPS of $2.59 to grow 29.1%.
+In Q4, Albany reported adjusted EPS of $0.65, up from $0.58 in the same quarter last year.
+Despite growing year on year, this print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Albany’s full-year EPS of $2.66 to grow 7.5%.

 9. Cash Is King